DewmikaSenarathna/floorCleaningMachine/README.md

 💻 This project was a fantastic opportunity to apply my skills in Arduino programming, mobile app development, and sustainable engineering.
 I’m proud of our team’s achievement and excited about the potential impact of this machine.

-🔗 Check out the full project details: [Link to your project or portfolio]
+🔗 Check out the full project details: https://github.com/DewmikaSenarathna/floorCleaningMachine

 I’d love to hear your thoughts and feedback as we continue to explore innovative solutions in engineering! 🌟